Semiring systems arising from hyperrings: Preliminary results

-\begin{proposition} Suppose that $\mathcal A$ is a $\tT$-bimodule with a preunit $u$.
-We can define a semiring structure on $\mathcal A$, whose unit element will be $u$, extending the given $\tT$-bimodule structure, defining multiplication by If $\mathcal A$ already is a semiring, with a multiplication consistent with the action of $\tT$ and with unit element $u=\one_{\mathcal A}$, then the multiplication in $\mathcal A$ coincides with \eqref{eq2.1}. \end{proposition} \begin{proof} First notice that the formula is well-defined, since if $\sum_j a'_j u = \sum_k a''_k u$ then and likewise if we change the $a_i$.
+If $\mathcal A$ already is an mgen semiring, then the multiplication in $\mathcal A$ coincides with \eqref{eq2.17}. \end{proposition} \begin{proof} First notice that the formula is well-defined, since if $\sum_j a'_j = \sum_k a''_k $ then and likewise if we change the $a_i$.
 Now, (double) distributivity is clear.